Vetgirig/ALK/README.md

 The framework originates from Swedish developers which is reflected in the multi-layered meaning of the letter K. While it primarily stands for Koa it also functions as a linguistic nod to the Swedish words Klass(english: class) and Kod (english: code).
 This connection highlights the cultural emphasis on structured engineering and clean implementation that defines the project identity.

 Klass signifies the object-oriented paradigm where application logic is organized into discrete classes for better structure and encapsulation.
 Kod represents the focus on high-quality and maintainable implementation.
-This association reinforces the identity of the framework as a tool for developers who prioritize clean architecture and structured programming.
+This association reinforces the identity of the framework as a tool for developers who prioritize clean architecture and structured object oriented programming.